 Open Data is the movement to make research datasets open, thereby enabling the sharing, reuse, and transparency of research findings.
-Similar to the Open Access movement for articles, Open Data is critical for advancing science and humanities research in the digital age.
+Similar to the Open Access movement for articles, Open Data is critical for advancing science and humanities research.
 While there are many reasons to make your research data accessible and reusable, here we focus on two groups of motivations: policy requirements and individual and disciplinary benefits.

 Why Open Up Your Data?